ucfopen/UDOIT/README.md

 ### Multitenant UDOIT
 A single instance of UDOIT can be configured to work with multiple Canvas accounts.
 We call this multitenancy.
-To set up multitenancy follow the steps above, with the few exceptions outlined in [multitenant/README.md]
+To set up multitenancy follow the steps above, but use the config template file `localConfig.multitenant.template.php`.

 ### Google/YouTube API Key